 All organized groups accessing the King Range NCA need a BLM Special Recreation Permit (SRP).
 SRPs are intended to provide a fair return to the government for your opportunity to make a profit for using Federal resources.
-The information below will help you determine if you need a Special Recreation Permit, and whether you need a commercial or organized group permit.
+The information below will help you determine if you need an SRP, and whether you need a commercial or organized group permit.
 Group sizes are no more than 15 persons.
 Please note that any fees you pay will go directly back to the King Range NCA to maintain trails and facilities, and to provide other visitor services in support of the area.

 COMPLETED SPECIAL RECREATION PERMIT APPLICATIONS MUST BE RECEIVED BY THE KING RANGE OFFICE AT LEAST 30 DAYS BEFORE THE DATE OF YOUR ARRIVAL.
 APPLICATIONS REQUESTED OR RECEIVED LESS THAN 30 DAYS BEFORE YOUR ARRIVAL WILL NO LONGER BE PROCESSED, NOR PERMITS AUTHORIZED.
 PLEASE PLAN ACCORDINGLY.

 No Commercial or Organized Group Permits will be issued for Memorial Day, Independence Day or Labor Day weekends due to heavy holiday use and congestion at many campsites.

-COMMERCIAL PERMIT: Under BLM policy, if any person, organization or company makes or attempts to make a profit, salary, increase their business or financial standing, or supports in any part, other programs or activities from amounts rendered to participants, the use will be considered commercial and subject to commercial permit fees .
+COMMERCIAL PERMIT: Under BLM policy, if any person, organization or company makes or attempts to make a profit, salary, increase their business or financial standing, or supports in any part, other programs or activities from amounts rendered to participants, the use will be considered commercial and subject to commercial permit fees.
 The minimum fee for any commercial group is $105 plus any fees due in excess of the minimum fee are based on a percentage of the adjusted gross revenue derived from use authorized under the SRP.
 Commercial groups will require proof of insurance.
 Examples of commercial uses include:

 Outfitter charges to lead guided hikes along the Lost Coast Trail